kvvloten/samba_integrations/sysvol_permissions/README.md

 The permissions on current GPOs are left as they are.
 When GPOs are filtered to AD-groups the permissions cannot be predicted and therefore it is better not to touch them.
-Either create custom scripts or use `gpmc.msc` in Windows to set the GPO permissions.
+Either create custom scripts or use `gpmc.msc` in Windows to set the GPO permissions. `set_sysvol_acls` does change the ACLs on subdirectories in GPOs, it will read the permisions on toplevel of a GPO and propagate them down on the content.